 The last pick in my list is more of a basic phone, for people who’re looking to get basic features of a cordless phone spending as less possible.
 The base unit is fairly industrial looking, not really aesthetically pleasing.

-The phone still comes with digital answering system which can record up to 14 minutes of incoming messages, memos or outgoing announcements.
+The phone still comes with a digital answering system which can record up to 14 minutes of incoming messages, memos or outgoing announcements.
 You can save message selectively, delete and instantly play them.

-The AT&T 523003 supports call waiting.
+The AT&T Cordless Phone supports call waiting.
 This has a caller ID, but it doesn’t have that fancy speaking feature.
 It can hold 50 call records with name, number, time and date of incoming calls.
 You can store up to 100 contacts in the phonebook.
 Not great numbers, but enough for basic needs.

 The phone comes packed with three handsets (use 3 handsets through a single phone jack).
 Unfortunately, there’s no headset jack on the handsets.